aio-libs/aiopg/docs/core.rst

       A read-only float representing default timeout for operations for connections from pool.

+   .. comethod:: from_pool_fill(*args, **kwargs)
+      :coroutine:
+      :classmethod:

+      The method is a :ref:`coroutine <coroutine>`.
+      Constructor to establish a connection after pool initialization, which was given in :attr:`minsize`

    .. method:: clear()

       A :ref:`coroutine <coroutine>` that closes all *free* connections